McMaster University

 Standout Programs

-• Integrated Biomedical Engineering and Health Sciences: This interdisciplinary program provides a strong foundation as well as hands-on experience through entrepreneurial projects.
+• Integrated Biomedical Engineering and Health Sciences: This interdisciplinary program provides a strong theoretical foundation as well as practical hands-on, project-based learning with a strong emphasis on entrepreneurship and solving real-world problems.

 Tuition (includes compulsory ancillary fees)